- What Exactly Is USI Tech?

 A lot of cryptocurrency project websites provide tons of relevant information about founders and team members.
 However, many also do not.
 In the case of USI Tech, the latter was true.
 On the project website, there wasn’t much info about who the USI Tech owners were.
 Furthermore, the site didn’t provide much information about the products that USI Tech was selling.

 What we do know is that Joao Severino and Ralf Gold founded the project.
 Before starting USI Tech, Severino was banned from all financial activity in Portugal because of his involvement with another scam company called AMC Invest.
-Even worse, Ralph Gold had been involved in all sort of Ponzi scheme companies.
+Even worse, Ralph Gold had been involved in all sorts of Ponzi scheme companies.
 These included AdsProfitReward, MX Fast Money, World Consumer Alliance, HourlyRevShare, AdsProfitWiz, APR Clicks, and Upper Game.

 The company also claimed to be based in Dubai.
 However, the registration of the business is actually from Ras al Khaimah, another city in the United Arab Emirates that is well known for its offshore business registration services.

 How Did the USI Tech Claim That Users Could Make Money?

 BTC packages started out at around 50 Euros each.
 The more packages you bought, the higher your return would be, allegedly.
 USI Tech’s automated software was supposed to provide a way for users to make passive income.
 The returns (one percent daily payout on average over five days per week) sounded promising to some people.
 The company also claimed to offer a staggering 140 percent return over the course of a 140-day package.
 It also stated (without proof) that some people had already received 150 percent returns.